act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 ## Expectation

 Each target element describes the topic or purpose of the first [perceivable content][] after the test target that is not [decorative][].
 The order of elements is determined by the [flat tree][].

 **Note:** Headings do not need to be lengthy.
-A word, or even a single character, may suffice.
+A word, or even a single character, may sufficent.

 ## Assumptions

-This rule assumes that the [flat tree][] order is close to the reading order, as elements are rendered on the page.
+This rule assumes that the [flat tree][] order is close to the reading order as elements are rendered on the page.
 Due to positioning, it is possible to render a document in an order that greatly differs from the tree order, in which case the content which is visually associated with a heading might not be the content following it in tree order and this rule might fail while [Success Criterion 2.4.6 Headings and Label][sc246] is still satisfied.

-This rule also assumes that the content the heading is intended to describe is [visible][] and not hidden from AT.
+This rule also assumes that the content the heading is intended to describe is [visible][] and not hidden from assistive technologies.
 Otherwise, cases such as expandable content using a heading might fail this rule while [Success Criterion 2.4.6 Headings and Label][sc246] is still satisfied.

 ## Accessibility Support